 You can always add a link to the product being featured in order to drive more sales and make it easier for other users to purchase.

-Holiday contests offering sweepstakes and giveaways are a great way to garner plenty of attention for your brand through user shares and conversation.
-Everyone loves the chance to win something for free, especially during the holiday season!
+Contests offering sweepstakes and giveaways are a great way to garner plenty of attention for your brand through user shares and conversation.
+Getting something for free is hard to pass up, and product-focused contests can generate buyer intent in addition to brand awareness.

 You always want your contests to have some sort of social element for maximum visibility.
 This can help you reach new and existing customers alike.

-Instagram Stories typically get all of the attention when it comes to social media’s vertical, disappearing-after-24-hours content, but Facebook Stories hold their own, too.
+Instagram Stories typically get all of the attention in social media’s vertical, disappearing-after-24-hours content, but Facebook Stories hold their own, too.

 Use Stories to feature UGC, big announcements, and exciting products.
 You can direct users to view your post or to announce sales, directing them back to your site.